Register your details to receive updates from the School of Business and Management

 The AAT qualification is respected by employers around the world, providing you with excellent career prospects.
 Once you complete this qualification you will be a fully qualified accounting technician and enjoy elevated professional status, increasing your career and salary prospects.

-You will attend college for one morning a week during term time.
+You will attend college for day per week during term time.
 Outside of the classroom you will be learning on-the-job gaining valuable accounting and employment skills in a real life setting.

 Benefits to employers